-Forty-five states and the District of Columbia added construction jobs between August 2017 and August 2018, while 33 states added construction jobs between July and August, according to an analysis by the Associated General Contractors of America of Labor Department data released today.
-Association...
+Forty-four states and the District of Columbia added construction jobs between October 2017 and October 2018, while 36 states and D.C. added construction jobs between September and October, according to an analysis by the Associated General Contractors of America of Labor Department data released...
 Read More

 The Associated General Contractors of America (AGC) is the leading association for the construction industry.
 AGC represents more than 26,000 firms, including over 6,500 of America’s leading general contractors, and over 9,000 specialty-contracting firms.
 More than 10,500 service providers and suppliers are also associated with AGC, all through a nationwide network of chapters.